FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 #### **BLE data forwarding**

-BLE data forwarding send all BLE advertisement and scan response frames from [known BLE vendor device classes](#supported-iot-vendordevice-class-list).
+BLE data forwarding sends all BLE advertisement and scan response frames from [known BLE vendor device classes](#supported-iot-vendordevice-class-list).

 BLE data forwarding works by forwarding the raw BLE data packets to the remote server **immediately when they are received** by the AP's [IoT radio](#aruba-iot-radio).